Post

 dl-env:cuda12.4.1-cudnn9.1.0-ubuntu22.04

-When you enter the above command in the terminal, it runs a container named test-container from the previously built dl-env:cuda12.4.1-cudnn9.1.0-ubuntu22.04 image and connects port 88 of the host system to port 8888 of that container.
-If the Docker image was built correctly in the previous step and the container started without any problems, JupyterLab should be running at the default address http:127.0.0.1:8888 inside the test-container container.
+When you enter the above command in the terminal, it will run a container named test-container from the previously built dl-env:cuda12.4.1-cudnn9.1.0-ubuntu22.04 image, and connect port 22 of the host system to port 22 of that container, and port 88 of the host system to port 8888 of the container.
+If the Docker image was built normally in the previous step and the container started without any problems, JupyterLab should be running inside the test-container container at the default address http:127.0.0.1:8888.
 Therefore, when you open a browser on the host system where the Docker Engine is running and access http://127.0.0.1:88, it should connect to the http://127.0.0.1:8888 address inside the container and display a screen like the one below.

 JupyterLab Interface Screenshot